MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/2-package-json.md

 A package.json file isn't something you author by hand.
 It's the result of running the `init` command.
 There are two main ways to run this command:

 - `npm init`.
 This command starts a wizard that will prompt you for information about a project's name, version, description, entry point, test command, Git repository, keywords, author, and license.
 - `npm init -y`.
 This command, with the `-y` flag, is a faster version of `npm init`.
 It's faster in the sense that it's *not* interactive.
-Instead, it assigns default values to all values you'd be asked to supply if you ran `npm init`.
+Instead, it assigns default values for all values you'd be asked to supply if you ran `npm init`.

 The `npm init` command and the `npm init -y` command it will both generate a package.json file.
 A package.json file might look like this file: